4444/pocketmonsters-angular/README.md

 This is a submission for an assignment which requires to use the API from PokeApi (https://pokeapi.co/) in a web application using the Angular framework.

 ## Getting started
-To build and run this application, the Angular CLI must be installed using `npm install -g @angular/cli`
+To build and run this application, npm and the Angular CLI must be installed using `npm install -g @angular/cli`
 * Run `npm install`
 * Run `ng serve` to build and run the application